t-onystar-k/DRIVING-SCHOOL-MANAGEMENT/README.md

 # Health-Tracker
+a Vb.Net Project

 # OVERVIEW

-Personal Health Tracker is an app that allows individuals to check their healthcare details and the hospitals to update the visit/health details of patients.
+Health Tracker is an app that allows individuals to check their healthcare details and the hospitals to update the visit/health details of patients.
 The data is stored in a centralised server which connects all the hospitals in the country.
 # Intended Users
 ## 1. Individuals
        - Individuals can login to the application using their Aadhar uid and password.